alberto1818/DP-MQTT-server-implementation-in-Python/README.md

 ## Requirements

 Install MQTT client library for Python.
-This code provides a class that gives access to connect to the mqtt broker to publish messages and to subscribe to topics and receive published messages.
+This code provides a class that gives access to connect to the MQTT broker to publish messages and to subscribe to topics and receive published messages.
 To prepare and use this in Python environment, install the Paho MQTT client.
 To do so, use the Python package tool.
 Check out this reference for more information.

 ```